shipdocs/bastion-firewall/FAQ.md

 ### How do I start the application?

 **From Application Menu (Recommended):**
-1. Search for "Douane Firewall" in your application menu
+1. Search for "Bastion Firewall" in your application menu
 2. Click to launch
 3. Enter password when prompted (uses pkexec for GUI password dialog)
 4. System tray icon appears - firewall is active!